capital-G/supercollider-wiki/Installing-SuperCollider-on-Fedora.md

 Cloning the repository will create a folder called **sc3-plugins** containing the source code.

-#### Getting the submodules

-If you cloned the sc3-plugins repository without the `--recursive` flag, you will need to manually initialise and update the submodules.
+If you cloned the sc3-plugins repository without the `--recurse-submodules` flag, you will need to manually initialise and update the submodules.
 From within **sc3-plugins**, run the following:

 ```
   $ git submodule update --init